Null Hypothesis Significance Testing

 Study protocol

-First, all participants were presented with the following two screens to introduce the study:
+To begin the intervention phase, all participants were presented with the following two screens to introduce the study:

 An attention check was built into the study to ensure that participants were paying attention.
 Some 608 participants failed the attention check and were removed from the analysis — leaving a total of 1,743 participants for our analysis.